YonasGK/Low_precision_CPU_Accelerator_Training/resnet/README.md

  ## 3. Notes

    - When running the test code(trainer.py) with the custom layers be sure to use the --no-cuda option.
 Without that option the model will be mapped to GPU/Accelerator and the test will fail.
+By using --no-cuda we map the network to CPU and will only secretly invoke the GPU to do conv2d operation.
    - Due to memory limitation on the Xavier platform when running the test codes avoid using very large batch sizes.
    - When running on a PC environment you can get a docker image from https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt which has tensorrt set up.